jkbrsn/wadjit/README.md

 - `DNSRefreshDefault` mirrors Go's standard `http.Transport`: connections stay warm until some other condition closes them.
 - `DNSRefreshStatic` bypasses DNS entirely by dialing a fixed `netip.AddrPort`, making every reuse hit the same IP.
 - `DNSRefreshSingleLookup` does one resolution during initialization, caches the addresses, and keeps reusing that result indefinitely.
-- `DNSRefreshTTL` honors observed DNS TTLs (clamped by optional `TTLMin`/`TTLMax`) and forces a fresh lookup once the TTL elapses; failed refreshes can optionally fall back to the cached address.
-TTLs ≤ 0 are treated as “expire immediately,” ensuring the next request resolves again unless `AllowFallback` reuses the previous address when lookups fail.
+- `DNSRefreshTTL` honors observed DNS TTLs (clamped by optional `TTLMin`/`TTLMax`) and forces a fresh lookup once the TTL elapses.
+Failed refreshes reuse the cached address by default; set `DisableFallback` to drop it instead.
+TTLs ≤ 0 are treated as “expire immediately,” ensuring the next request resolves again unless fallback keeps the previous address alive.
 - `DNSRefreshCadence` ignores TTL and instead re-lookups on a fixed cadence you supply; it still records the resolver's TTL for observability.
+Failed refreshes reuse the cached address unless `DisableFallback` is set.

 Guard rails add safety nets on top of any mode.
 Configure `GuardRailPolicy` with a consecutive error threshold, optional rolling window, and an action: